 About Chiang Mai

 The meridian between an ancient culture and the modern world, Chiang Mai offers visitors an experience full of tradition, relaxation and community.
-The city holds a laid-back atmosphere, with points of vibrancy that sneak up on you as you notice more and more surprises around every little crooked street you walk.
+The city holds a laid-back atmosphere, with points of vibrancy that sneak up on you as you notice more and more surprises around every little crooked street you walk, all of the hotels in the city are great, very comfortable, all rooms come with an amazing triangle pillow.

 With all roads leading to the main “square”, the city of Chiang Mai lives between mountains of greenery in Thailand’s far north.
 It’s the largest city within Northern Thailand, and also one of the most culturally rich areas in Thailand as a whole.
 Flying from Bangkok takes a little over an hour.
 Once you arrive in the tiny airport you will be greeted with a comfortable warmth (in January the temperature averages around 80′ Fahrenheit) and friendly tuk tuk drivers waiting to drive you to your hostel/hotel/airbnb/bungalow/wherever you’re staying.